Why you should order an appraisal from J. Boyles Appraisals, LLC

 To many, an appraisal is simply one more thing on the settlement sheet for a home purchase or refinance.
 Practically all lenders still need a local expert because the stakes are so high, even though there are a growing number of automated home valuation processes that may appear more cost-effective than an appraisal.
 Is securing a mortgage the only reason you should get an appraisal?
 Are there also times when the services of a licensed, independent real estate professional might come in handy?
 Absolutely.

-Dispute your tax assessment in Fairfield County
+Appeal your tax assessment in Fairfield County

-It's probable you're paying too much in property taxes if you reside in an area where property values have depreciated.
-Ad Valorem taxes are determined by a past assessment of your house, so if values are less than what they used to be in your area, you can challenge your assessment and save money.
-An appraisal from J. Boyles Appraisals, LLC is your best evidence when building your case.
-We can assist you in disputing your tax assessment.
+It's likely you're paying too much in property taxes if you reside in an area where property values have depreciated.
+Ad Valorem taxes are based upon a past assessment of your house, so if prices have gone down in your area, you can challenge your assessment and save money.
+When building your case, an appraisal from us is your best evidence.
+We can assist you in appealing your tax assessment.

-PMI removal to reduce a mortgage payment
+PMI removal to lower a mortgage payment

-Order an appraisal from J. Boyles Appraisals, LLCOrder today
+Order your appraisal from J. Boyles Appraisals, LLC todayOrder today

-Settle a divorce with less stress
+Settle a divorce with fewer hang-ups

-Relocate to or from Fairfield County through an employee relocation program
+Move to or from Fairfield County through an employee relocation program

 Sell your home quickly — at the right price